Remember Grindhouse from 2007? | Arcane Visions

 Absolutely!
 I know that the world is moving further and further away from physical media with various streaming services—a movement I am fighting tooth and nail.
 However, we risk losing experiences like Grindhouse as a result.
 I didn’t get to partake it in when the movies were originally in theaters as a double feature, so I only saw Planet Terror and Death Proof on their own without the trailers in between.
 Obviously, YouTube made it easy enough to see the trailers on my own time, but without the context of the intended Grindhouse experience, the jokes don’t land quite as well.

-I recently saw that streaming services were offering special versions of films—Harry Potter on HBO, for example—in which trivia and director’s commentary were added back in to the film.
+I recently saw that streaming services were offering special versions of films—Harry Potter on HBO, for example—in which trivia and director’s commentary were added back into the film.
 So there’s a hope that they would be willing to do something similar for horror movies like this.
 I think it would be great to make your own double-feature experience with something like a playlist to give you a similar sensation of going to the theater.
 However, I’m also not so naïve to think that streaming services would be willing to do that without additional fees for very long.
 If you can find the Blu-ray for Grindhouse that has both films and the trailers, I recommend you pick it up before it goes out of print and you lose your chance to experience it the way it was intended for a second time.